Tropical Fish

 Red Devil Cichlid

 The Red Devil Cichlid comes from Central America, namely Lake Nicaragua.
-This is perhaps one of the most appropriate common names of all fishes.
-It is called the "Red Devil Cichlid" because of it's aggressive behavior.
+Their common name is perhaps one of the most appropriate common names of all fishes.
+It is called the "Red Devil" because of it's aggressive behavior.
 If you're looking for a fish that will terrorize nearly any fish you put in the tank, then this fish is for you!
-There are many color varieties out there including red, white and variations having both colors.
-Maybe this is the result of cross breeding with other cichlids?

-This is one fish that will redecorate the tank to it's liking.
-They love to dig and uproot plants, so you'll most likely end up taking the plants (plastic or real) out of the tank to prevent this.
+The Red Devil Cichlid is one fish that will redecorate the tank to it's liking.
+They love to dig and uproot aquarium plants, so you'll most likely end up taking the plants (plastic or real) out of the tank to prevent this.
 After they're done assaulting the other fish in the tank they like to retire to a peaceful cave they can call their own.
 All in a day's work, I guess.
-Seriously, this is one mean SOB that you don't want to keep with other smaller or less aggressive fish.
+Seriously, this is one mean fish that you don't want to keep with other smaller or less aggressive fish.
 Keep them singly or you may be able to keep them as a mated pair in a larger tank.

-They will eat most everything you give them.
+The Red Devil Cichlid will eat most every fish food you give them.
 This includes flakes, cichlid pellets, frozen foods, worms, crickets, and live feeder fish.
 Use caution when feeding feeder goldfish because of the disease element.
 Try to provide a balanced diet for them and not too much of the same foods all the time.

 Males should be larger than females of the same age and may develop a nuchal hump on the head.
 They can be relatively easy to breed, provided that they get along.
 They will spawn on a flat rock and should be good parents, defending the fry until they are free swimming.